python/cpython/Doc/library/zlib.rst

    :const:`DEFLATED`.

-   The *wbits* parameter controls the size of the history buffer (or the "window size"), and what header and trailer format will be used  It has the same meaning as `described for compress() <#compress-wbits>`__.
+   The *wbits* parameter controls the size of the history buffer (or the "window size"), and what header and trailer format will be used.
+It has the same meaning as `described for compress() <#compress-wbits>`__.

    The *memLevel* argument controls the amount of memory used for the